Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 12. Your family’s plans change at the drop of a hat.

 That promised trip to the zoo?
 Cancelled at the last minute.
 The family movie night?
 Forgotten in favour of impromptu drinks with friends.
-This lack of follow-through on plans can lead to disappointment and make it hard for you to trust or look forward to future events.
+That lack of follow-through on plans can lead to disappointment and make it hard for you to trust or look forward to future events.

 13. Your parents often forget important events in your life.

 Whether it’s a school play or a sports day, they frequently miss out on significant moments.
-This can make you feel unimportant and overlooked, potentially impacting your self-esteem and sense of worth.
+It can make you feel unimportant and overlooked, potentially impacting your self-esteem and sense of worth.
 It may also lead to a reluctance to share your achievements or invite your parents to future events.

 14. Your family’s diet changes dramatically from week to week.